 Cook them until tender and drain them.
 Then transfer them back to the pan and add the butter.

 Mash the potatoes.
-Also add the mustard, milk and a pinch of pepper and salt.
+Also add the mustard, milk and some pepper and salt.

 Mash again and then check the seasoning.
 Add extra pepper, salt or mustard to taste.
 Then put the mash aside until later.
 Pour some olive oil in a pan and place it over medium heat.
-Add the frozen peas and carrots, fresh thyme and chopped garlic and shallots.
+Add the chopped garlic, shallots, frozen peas, carrots and fresh thyme.

-Stir the ingredients well.
+Stir the ingredients.
 Then check the seasoning and add extra pepper or salt to taste.
 Transfer the lamb mixture to a baking dish.

 - Spread it evenly over the bottom using a spatula or the back of a spoon.

 - Flatten the top again with a spatula.